plone/training/testing/testing_robot.rst

 Robot tests
 ===========

-Robot tests are written in test suites, which are plain text files, usually ending with ``.robot``.
+Robot tests are written in test suites, which are plain text files, usually with the filename ending ``.robot``.

 Robot test file format
 ----------------------